-Interscholastic sports are offered to all 7th and 8th grade boys and girls at Madison.
+Interscholastic sports are offered to all 7th and 8th grade students at Madison.
 Students are required to have a physical examination on file at school before they can try-out or participate for a sport.
-Interscholastic sports include Girls' Volleyball, Boys'/Girls' Cross Country, Boys' Football, Girls' Basketball, Boys' Wrestling, Boys' Basketball, and Girls'/Boys' Track.
+Interscholastic sports include Girls' Volleyball, Cross Country, Football, Girls' Basketball, Wrestling, Basketball, Track and Field, and Cheerleading.